jslabovitz/rcite/docs/StyleGuide.md

 is set and do something according to the result.
 This is where '`if ... elsif ... else`' comes in handy.

-Let's look at an example first:
+Let us look at an example first:

     def cite_book
       if author